aSetback/GoodBot/README.md

   Completely remove a player from the current signup

 /signup Player
-  Add a player from the current signup
+  Add a player to the current signup
 ```

 ## Raid Sign-up Commands